-Durable medical equipment (continued) You pay Not covered: All charges • Equipment replacements provided less than 3 years after the last one we covered • Charges for service contracts for purchased or rented equipment, except for purchased oxygen concentrators יו ס • Safety, hygiene, convenience and exercise equipment; bedside commodes • Household or vehicle modifications including seat, chair or van lifts; car seats; computer switchboard • Air conditioners, air purifiers, humidifiers, ultraviolet lighting (except for treatment of psoriasis), heating pads, hot/cold packs, sun or heat lamps the • Wigs or hair pieces • Motorized scooters (see Definitions, Section 10), ramps, prone standers and other items that do not meet the DME definition nd • Dental appliances used to treat sleep apnea and/or temporomandibular jou dysfunction int • Charges for educational/instructional advice on how to use the durable medical equipment • All rental charges above the purchase price or charges in excess of the secondary payor amount when we are the secondary payor except as noted on page 47 1 Customization or personalization of equipment Blood pressure monitors • Enuresis alarms • All charges for AAC devices after the Plan has paid \$500 per device Home health services (nursing services) A registered nurse (R.N.) or licensed practical nurse (L.P.N.) is covered for outpatient services when: Network: \$15 copayment per visit; all charges after 3 visits • prescribed by your attending physician (i.e., the physician who is treating your illness or injury) for outpatient services; Non-Network: 40% of the Plan's allowance and any difference between our allowance and the • the physician indicates the length of time the services are needed; and billed amount; all charges after 3 visits • the physician identifies the specific professional skills required by the patie and the medical necessity for skilled services. ent Note: Benefits are limited to 3 visits per person per calendar year Note: Services of a Christian Science Nurse are covered under this benefit.
-Not covered: All charges Inpatient private duty nursing • Nursing care requested by, or for the convenience of, the patient or the patient's family • Services and supplies primarily for hygiene, feeding, exercising, moving the patient, homemaking, companionship or giving oral medication e • All charges after 3 visits per person per calendar year
+Durable medical equipment (continued) You pay Not covered: All charges • Equipment replacements provided less than 3 years after the last one we covered • Charges for service contracts for purchased or rented equipment, except for purchased oxygen concentrators • Safety, hygiene, convenience and exercise equipment; bedside commodes • Household or vehicle modifications including seat, chair or van lifts; car seats; computer switchboard • Air conditioners, air purifiers, humidifiers, ultraviolet lighting (except for the treatment of psoriasis), heating pads, hot/cold packs, sun or heat lamps • Wigs or hair pieces • Motorized scooters (see Definitions, Section 10), ramps, prone standers and other items that do not meet the DME definition • Dental appliances used to treat sleep apnea and/or temporomandibular joint dysfunction • Charges for educational/instructional advice on how to use the durable medical equipment • All rental charges above the purchase price or charges in excess of the secondary payor amount when we are the secondary payor except as noted on page 49 Customization or personalization of equipment Blood pressure monitors • Enuresis alarms • All charges for AAC devices after the Plan has paid \$500 per device Home health services (nursing services) A registered nurse (R.N.) or licensed practical nurse (L.P.N.) is covered for outpatient services when: Network: \$15 copayment per visit; all charges after 3 visits • prescribed by your attending physician (i.e., the physician who is treating your illness or injury) for outpatient services; Non-Network: 40% of the Plan's allowance ar any difference between our allowance and the • the physician indicates the length of time the services are needed; and billed amount; all charges after 3 visits • the physician identifies the specific professional skills required by the patient and the medical necessity for skilled services.
+Note: Benefits are limited to 3 visits per person per calendar year Not covered: All charges Inpatient private duty nursing • Nursing care requested by, or for the convenience of, the patient or the patient's family • Services and supplies primarily for hygiene, feeding, exercising, moving the patient, homemaking, companionship or giving oral medication • All charges after 3 visits per person per calendar year